pratyakshsahariya-blip/CPU-SIM-PRACTICAL/README.md

          As we can see we are now inside Hardware Modules and moving towards creating RAM and Registers.
          1.1.1.
 Creating RAM (MAIN) :
-                  To create RAM we will go to Types of Modules which is at the top.
+                  To create RAM we will go to Types of Modules which is at the top and select RAM.

    <img width="1440" height="900" alt="image" src="https://github.com/user-attachments/assets/cdf74b7b-95a4-46a7-8b21-5ecd36dca42b" />